 We may have a laugh over the informercial and think that could never happen to us, but could it?

-However, if you’re beyond the age of 20 and you’re not doing something to strengthen your body on a consistent basis, your bones and muscles are shrinking.
+If you’re beyond the age of 20 and you’re not doing something to strengthen your body, your bones and muscles are shrinking.

 To top it off, around the age of 28, your growth hormone starts declining.

 With every passing year we’re aging faster, that’s why it’s important to maximize muscle mass and strength while we can.

 Age may be a force to be reckoned with, but it doesn’t have to win.

 The goal of this Get Fit Challenge is to be able to independently lift, pull or push your own body weight.

 Level 1 – For someone who is NOT physically active.

 Challenge: From a seated position, practice standing without using your hands.
 Do this 10x a day.
 Each week add another rep. This will ensure that if you were ever to fall, you would have the strength to get up on your own.